Maitland Bay Track in Bouddi National Park

 Bouddi Point

-From the beach, it’s recommended to continue hiking to Bouddi Point at the eastern end of the beach.
+From the beach, we recommend continuing the walk to Bouddi Point at the eastern end of the beach.

 Not only are the views fantastic along the way, but you will also be able to discover some remnants of an old shipwreck.